e99 Online Shopping Mall

 From 1955 to 1957, Boise, Idaho, was caught in the grip of a full-blown Gay panic that made national headlines and gave Idaho's judicial system a black eye.This study of the panic, published in 1965, is both of its time and decades ahead of it.Gerassi brilliantly dissects the (chiefly economic) motives of people involved in promoting and prosecuting the scandal.He also displays a sharp eye for character and incidental detail.

-A must-read for anyone interested in GLBT history, and also a classic piece of investigative journalism, Gerassi's book is an astonishing piece of work.(Neil Miller covers a similar scandal in Sioux City, IA, with the somewhat inferior _Sex Crime Panic_.) ...
+_The Boys of Boise_ is a must-read for anyone with an interest in GLBT history and a classic piece of investigative journalism in its own right.(Neil Miller covers a similar scandal in Sioux City, IA, with the somewhat inferior _Sex Crime Panic_.) ...
 Read more

 1-1 of 1